smapiot/piral/src/converters/piral-blazor/README.md

 The diagram has the following pieces:

 1. Your app shell using `piral`, which needs to reference the `piral-blazor` plugin.
 Effectively, this will use the `blazor` package at build-time to include the Blazor libraries.
 Additionally, it uses `Piral.Blazor.Core` to be able to reference the defined Blazor components.
 2. The TypeScript file in your Blazor pilets.
-That file will export the `setup` function to define which Blazor components to register / use in your app shell.
+That file will export the `setup` function to define which Blazor components to register/use in your app shell.
 3. The Blazor code in your Blazor pilets using the shared library `Piral.Blazor.Utils` for some convenience functions.
-This code will define all the Blazor components that can be registered / used in the pilet.
+This code will define all the Blazor components that can be registered/used in the pilet.

 Naturally, you can add other dependencies to your Blazor pilet, too.
 These can be other npm packages for extending the JS part.
 Usually, however, you will add more NuGet packages to enhance your Blazor code.